 In cases of consent (or alleged consent), the scope of the search can also be an issue.
 Even if a suspect’s consent is valid, the scope of this consent can be limited by either: (i) the police officer’s language used when requesting consent; or (ii) the language of the consent itself.
 For example, several courts have held that consenting to the search of a vehicle does not include consent to the search of a locked container located inside the vehicle.

 Additionally, once consent has been legitimately given, the consent may be limited in scope or even revoked by the person giving consent.
 The consent can only include those items or areas which are in the custody and control of the person giving consent.

 2. Plain View

-If evidence is in plain view, the police do not need a warrant to seize the evidence.
+If evidence is in plain view, the police do not need the warrant to seize the evidence.
 For this “plain view” exception to apply, the police must be able to see the evidence from a place that they are legally entitled to be.
-For example, if the police can see onto your front porch from the street, then they do not need a warrant to seize evidence on your porch that was visible from the road.
+For example, if the police can see your front porch from the street, then they do not need the warrant to seize evidence on your porch that was visible from the road.

 3. Hot Pursuit

 If the police are chasing a suspect, they are entitled to continue their chase onto private property without a warrant.
 If this “hot pursuit” leads them to a location where evidence is in plain view, then they can seize the evidence and make an arrest.

 But, the limitations on the “plain view” exception discussed above (among others) still apply.

 4. Search Incident to Arrest